TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 In this form we need to create a new class that processes our files.
 The logic for this will be quite simple: load a file, change the company, pass the file to a DMF framework.
 The DMF call will be **synchronous**, so we can get the status from DMF after the processing and update our message table.

 On this form we can also specify for which entity we need to run our import.
-Basically it links the Incoming directory with a DFM project/entity.
+Basically it links the Incoming directory with a DMF project/entity.
 The same processing class can be used for different entities.

 ![Message type form](InboundMessageType.png)